Manicharan01/mine-dlp/README.md

 browser="name of the browser in which youtube is logged in, quotes are not needed"(yt-dlp cannot get audio/video without this option) downloads=/path/to/save/the/audio or video/
 ```
-If you do not want to go through hassel, you can just execute it and give details for the first when it asked.
+If you do not want to go through hassle, you can just execute it and give details for the first when it asked.

 ## Issues